deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 *•	The car price tends to decrease with the increase in odometer reading*

+*•	The average car price tends to go up with the increase in Cylinders: 8, 10, 12 cylinder cars are expensive compared to 3, 4,       5, 6 cylinder cars*

 **<ins>3.
 DATA PREPARATION**</ins>

-*•	Prices of cars data is highly skewed to the right with more than 90% the data in less than 30K price.
+*•	Prices of cars data is highly skewed to the right with more than 95% the data in less than 45K price.
 Mean at around 20K.*

 *•	Odometer Data is also highly skewed to the right with mean as 97K *